-38. Going concern
+37. Going concern

 The Bank's financial statements have been prepared using the going concern basis of accounting.
-The use of this basis of accounting is appropriate unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.
+The use of this basis of accounting is appropriate unless management either intends to liquidate the Bank or to cease operations or has no realistic alternative but to do so.

-39. Contravention of laws and regulation
+38. Contravention of laws and regulation

-The Bank did not contravene any regulations that required the payment of penalty during the year.
+The Bank did not contravene regulations during the year.

-40. Fraud and forgeries
+39. Fraud and forgeries